locka99/cpp-to-rust-book/src/features_of_rust/index.md

 ```

 C++11 extends this concept a little, allowing you to declare an enum that uses another integer type, e.g. a char to hold the values.

-In Rust enums can takevalues so you can convey far more information than a static value could by itself.
+In Rust an [enum](https://doc.rust-lang.org/book/enums.html) can hold actual data so you can convey far more information than a static value could by itself.

 ```rust
 enum HttpResponse {